What do you do when a mess gets out of control? You Sweep it.

 - Find the short-cuts.
 Sweeping is how you find the short-cuts.
 When you have focused, concentrated effort, you’ll find ways to be more efficient.

-- Sweep your RSS feeds.
+- Sweep your social media accounts.

 - Sweep your email system.